Chemical formula: C₃₁H₃₃N₅O₄ Molecular mass: 539.625 g/mol PubChem compound: 9809715

 In exploratory pharmacokinetic adverse event analyses, higher exposure to nintedanib tended to be associated with liver enzyme elevations, but not with gastrointestinal adverse events.
 PK-efficacy analyses were not performed for clinical endpoints.
 Logistic regression revealed a statistically significant association between nintedanib exposure and DCE-MRI response.

-The pharmacokinetic properties of nintedanib were similar in healthy volunteers, cancer patients, and patients of the target population.
-Exposure to nintedanib was not influenced by gender (body weight corrected), mild and moderate renal impairment (estimated by creatinine clearance), liver metastases, ECOG performance score, alcohol consumption, and P-gp genotype.
+The PK properties of nintedanib were similar in healthy volunteers, patients with IPF, patients with other chronic fibrosing ILDs with a progressive phenotype, patients with SSc-ILD, and cancer patients.
+Based on results of a population PK (PopPK) analysis in patients with IPF and non small cell lung cancer (NSCLC) (N=1 191) and descriptive investigations, exposure to nintedanib was not influenced by sex (body weight corrected), mild and moderate renal impairment (estimated by creatinine clearance), alcohol consumption, or P-gp genotype.

 Exposure to nintedanib increased linearly with age.
-AUCτ,ss decreased by 16% for a 45-year old patient (5th percentile) and increased by 13% for a 76-year old patient (95th percentile) relative to a patient with the median age of 62 years.
+AUCτ,ss decreased by 16% for a 45-year old patient and increased by 13% for a 76-year old patient relative to a patient with the median age of 62 years.
 The age range covered by the analysis was 29 to 85 years; approximately 5% of the population were older than 75 years.
+Based on a PopPK model, an increase in nintedanib exposure of approximately 20-25% was observed in patients ≥75 years compared with patients under 65 years.

 Based on the analysis of pharmacokinetic data of study InPedILD (1199.337), oral administration of nintedanib according to the weight-based dosing algorithm resulted in exposure within the range observed in adult patients.
 The observed geometric mean AUCτ,ss (geometric coefficient of variation) exposures were 175 ng/mL·hr (85.1%) and 167 ng/mL·hr (83.6%) in 10 patients aged 6 to 11 years old and 23 patients aged 12 to 17 years old, respectively.